EvanThomasLuke/Awesome-AI-Hacking-Agents/README.md

 Please submit any I'm missing.
 You can just submit an issue with repo link and I will add to tables with details.

 There are currently ~64 open source AI hacking agents listed.
+I need to resort, some technically aren't agents.

 Will be posting a comparative feature analysis soon (memory types, tools, etc).